Commercial Lunar Payload Services: Payload selection

 The CLPS contracts for landers and lander missions do not include the payloads themselves.
 The payloads are developed under separate contracts either at NASA facilities or in commercial facilities.
 The CLPS landers provide landing, support services, and sample return as specified in each individual contract.

 The first batch of science payloads are being developed in NASA facilities, due to the short time available before the first planned flights.
 Subsequent selections include payloads provided by universities and industry.
 Calls for payloads are planned to be released each year for additional opportunities.

+Lunar Discovery and Exploration Program

+The Lunar Discovery and Exploration Program (LDEP) within the NASA Science Mission Directorate establishes contracts for the CLPS program and selects lunar science instruments that will use CLPS services.
+The CLPS Lunar Instrument Development process includes NASA Provided Lunar Payloads (NPLP), Lunar Surface Instrument and Technology Payloads (LSITP), Payloads and Research Investigations on the Surface of the Moon (PRISM), Development and Advancement of Lunar Instrumentation (DALI), Lunar Terrain Vehicle (LTV) Instruments and Artemis Surface Instruments.
+LDEP aspires to conduct at least two CLPS missions per year.

+Delivery missions for these payloads were solicited in batches.

 First batch

 The first twelve NASA payloads and experiments were announced on February 21, 2019, and will fly on separate missions.
-As of February 2021 NASA as awarded contracts for four CLPS lander missions to support these payloads.
+As of February 2021 NASA has awarded contracts for four CLPS lander missions to support these payloads.